div1090/Misc/README.md

-# Kaggle
-Prediction models for different Kaggle datasets/competitions
+# Placeholder for random projects